Stuart-Labs/reviewq/_topics/RSS.md

     else:
         app.run(debug=True, port=8080)
 ```
+## RSS Ideas

-IDEA: I want to have an RSS of these topics which is updated every day.
-If a topic is updated with a certain kind of commit string, I want it those strings to make a new blog post.
-So, I need to process the commit messages into a summary.
+* IDEA: I want to have an RSS feed of these topics which is updated every day.
+If a topic is updated with a certain kind of commit string, I want those strings to make a new blog post.
+So, I need to process the commit messages into a summary and append that to the daily blog for the day.